Etsuko Tada: Professional career

 She bounced back from this defeat with a sixth-round TKO victory against Chamagorn Sithaithong in April 2015, before facing Kareli Lopez for the vacant IBF female mini-flyweight title on 11 December at the Central Gym in Kobe, Japan.
 Tada defeated Lopez via UD to capture her second world title, with the judges' scorecards reading 97–93, 96–92, 96–94.
-Following a TKO victory against Pornpimon Pongpaew in a non-title fight in June 2016, Tada suffered her third defeat, losing her title via SD against Zongju Cai on 30 January 2017 at the Cotai Arena in Macau.
+Following a TKO victory against Pornpimon Pongpaew in a non-title fight in June 2016, Tada suffered her third defeat, losing her title via SD against Cai Zongju on 30 January 2017 at the Cotai Arena in Macau.

 In her next fight she defeated Naoko Shibata on 10 November, capturing the vacant WBO Asia Pacific mini-flyweight title via eight-round UD at the Korakuen Hall, with the judges scorecards reading 80–72, 78–74, and 77–75.

 Following this victory, Tada challenged WBO female mini-flyweight champion Kayoko Ebata on 1 December 2018 at the Osaka Prefectural Gymnasium.
 In a bout which Tada fought with an injured ankle that she picked up during training three weeks prior to the fight, she suffered a knockdown en route to a UD victory to become a three-time mini-flyweight world champion.
 Two judges scored the bout 98–92 and the third judge scored it 97–93.

 Tada vacated her WBO title and moved up in weight in order to pursue a world title in a second division.
 She defeat Kanyarat Yoohanngoh via TKO in April 2019, with the bout serving as a final eliminator for the WBC female light-flyweight title.

 She then moved back down to mini-flyweight in an attempt to become a four-time world champion, facing former champion Ayaka Miyao for the WBO title which Tada had previously vacated.
 The bout took place on 28 January 2020 at the Korakuen Hall.
 After ten closely rounds, the fight ended in a split draw to leave the WBO title vacant.
 One judge scored the bout in favour of Tada with 96–94, the second judge gave the same score in favour of Miyao, while the third judge scored it even at 95–95.
 The fighters returned to the Korakuen Hall on 3 December for a rematch.
 Tada would emerge the victor in the second attempt, scoring a TKO with a counter left hook eight seconds into the ninth round, capturing the vacant WBO title to become a four-time world champion.
 At the time of the stoppage, Tada was ahead on all three judges scorecards with 78–74, 78–74, and 78–75.